 Keith Baldwin, MD, MSPT, MPH

-Dr. Keith Baldwin, MD, MSPT, MPH, is Associate Director of Trauma for Orthopedics and Director of Clinical Research at The Children's Hospital of Philadelphia.
-He specializes in neuromuscular disorders and complex pediatric orthopedic trauma.
+Dr. Keith Baldwin, MD, MSPT, MPH, is an Associate Professor of Orthopedic Surgery at the Perlman School of Medicine at the University of Pennsylvania.
+He is Associate Director of Trauma for Orthopedics, and is Safety Officer for Orthopedic Surgery at CHOP.
+He has served as Director of Clinical Research at The Children's Hospital of Philadelphia.
+He specializes in scoliosis, neuromuscular disorders and complex pediatric orthopedic trauma.
 Interests include pediatric orthopedic trauma, pediatric and adult neuromuscular disorders, pediatric spinal deformity, and cerebral palsy.
+He has authored over 150 peer reviewed articles and serves on the editorial board of multiple journals.

 Allan Beebe, MD